HaShem9/CS330A-Operating-Systems/README.md

-# CS330-Operating-Systems
+# Operating Systems (CS330A)
-Lectures, Assignments, Codes etc. for CS330 course on Operating Systems at IIT Kanpur.
+Lectures, Assignments, Codes etc. for the course Operating Systems (CS330A) taught by Prof. Debadatta Mishra at IIT Kanpur.

+NOTE: Please refer to the general ethics policy of the course before using the code.
+The original source code of gemOS operating system is not open sourced as it does not belong to me.